-According to Nykolaiszyn, “The most common mistake is only planning to make one visit, trying to find the best possible talent, and then never coming back to campus – a one-and-done visit.
+According to Nykolaiszyn, “The most common mistake is making only one visit, trying to find the best possible talent and then never coming back to campus – a one-and-done visit.
 The secret to doing this right is to schedule two visits, one in the fall recruiting season and one in the spring season.
 Visiting more than once keeps the company name in the students’ minds and shows they care about them.”

-Olson says “having clear job descriptions and expectations and hiring to the job description is critical.”
+“Having clear job descriptions and hiring to that description is critical,” says Olson.
 Just because you are recruiting students doesn’t mean you should skimp on effort.
-Rather, recruiting students should be similar to bringing on full-time employees.
-Nykolaiszyn says, “Write a good job description and put some marketing muscle behind it.
-When you write a two-sentence job description for a ‘social media internship’ because you’re convinced that only a young student can tell you how the Snapchats work, it shows that you’re not fully invested in the process.”
-Students can quickly identify when companies aren’t authentic and will not pursue working for your organization.
+Recruiting students should be similar to bringing on full-time employees.
+Nykolaiszyn explains, “Write a good job description and put some marketing muscle behind it.
+When you write a two-sentence job description for a ‘social media internship’ because you’re convinced that only a young student can tell you how Snapchat works, it shows that you’re not fully invested in the process.”
+Students can identify when companies aren’t authentic and your talent pool will quickly turn cold.

-The time frame for students may not align with your company’s calendar.
+The time frame for finding top student talent may not align with your company calendar.
 As Nykolaiszyn says, “Some colleges and universities have different fiscal and academic calendars.
 In some cases, recruiting the top undergraduate and graduate students in particular programs may officially start with the fall semester in September — a full eight months before summer starts.
 By the time the spring semester starts in January, the top students are all set, and firms are playing catch-up.
 Start early!”

-Students are looking for a company that allows them to make a larger impact in the world.
-Olson makes two crucial points: “Many students are not interested in devoting their ‘whole life’ to their job.
+It’s no secret that millennials are looking for companies that allow them to make a larger impact in the world.
+Olson makes two crucial points, “Many students are not interested in devoting their ‘whole life’ to their job.
 Also, students want companies that give back to the community and provide time off for employees to be involved in community efforts.”